William Camden: Final years

 In 1609 Camden moved to Chislehurst in Kent, now south-east London.
 Though often in ill health, he continued to work diligently.
-In 1622 he founded an endowed lectureship in history at Oxford – the first in the world – which continues to this day as the Camden Chair in Ancient History.
+In 1622 he founded an endowed lectureship in history at Oxford – the first in the world – which continues to this day as the Camden Professor of Ancient History.
 That same year he was struck with paralysis.
 He died at Chislehurst on 9 November 1623, and was buried at Westminster Abbey, where his monument, incorporating a demi-figure of Camden holding a copy of the Britannia, can still be seen in the south transept ("Poets' Corner").

 Camden left his books to his former pupil and friend Sir Robert Cotton, the creator of the Cotton library.
 His circle of friends and acquaintances included Lord Burghley, Fulke Greville, Philip Sidney, Edmund Spenser, John Stow, John Dee, Jacques de Thou and Ben Jonson, who was Camden's student at Westminster and who dedicated an early edition of Every Man in His Humour to him.